ArslanEjaz61/Crypto-Bot/README.md

 1. **Create Alerts**: Navigate to the "Create Alert" tab to set up new price alerts with custom conditions
 2. **Manage Alerts**: View and manage your alerts in the "Alerts List" tab
-3. **Analyze RSI**: Use the "RSI Analysis" tab to:
+3. **Analyze Charts**: Use the integrated TradingView chart to:
-   - Calculate RSI values for cryptocurrencies
+   - View professional-grade charts for any cryptocurrency pair
-   - Search for specific coins using the autocomplete search feature
+   - Change symbols directly within the TradingView widget
-   - View results for different timeframes
+   - Apply technical indicators and drawing tools
-   - Sort by RSI values (highest/lowest)
+   - Switch between different timeframes
-   - Load more results in batches using the "Load More" button
+   - Access TradingView's extensive charting capabilities

 ## API Endpoints